 The Sonic Territories series of projects started with the work developed for the Cementa Festival in 2019, using sound in different forms to explore and define towns and landscapes through sampling and layering sound, and creating verbal and nonverbal narratives to reimagine these spaces and places today and in the future.

 Wambuul, 2022 –

-Sonic Territories: Wambuul is a multi-staged project using participatory sound, field recordings and story mapping, centred on the Wambuul/ Macquarie River between Wellington and Narromine, including Dubbo.
+Sonic Territories: Wambuul is a multi-staged project using field recordings and audio stories, centred on the Wambuul/ Macquarie River between Wellington and Narromine, including Dubbo.
 It invites collaboration and participation by other regionally-based artists and the community — as documenters, observers, contributors and storytellers.
 Each participant takes a thread of the resulting conversation back into their community, in turn further developing the narrative and increasing awareness of the issues impacting the future of the river.

 Galari, 2020 –